A simple way to approach junior golf

 When things are kept simple

 Progress is not linear.
-Some sessions will feel like improvement, others won’t.
+Some sessions will feel like improvement, others won’t, and that’s normal at this stage.

 What matters is showing up regularly, repeating simple skills, and building confidence over time.